Secretchronicles/main-website/content/en/pages/support.md

 Transparency
 ------------

-TSC is a freetime project of several artists, programmers, and many more people.
-Commercial Support payments will be used to:

-* Implement features, fixes etc which have been ordered
-* Do contests for great art and music in the game
-* Organise physical meetings of the developers (travel expenses)
-* Buy hardware for testing the game, for backups, or anything else TSC game related
-* Saving for unexpected costs

-The project lead maintains maximum transparency regarding the money that is received from Commercial Support with reports at [forum][1], and the team decides as a whole about how any received money is to be spent.
-Be assured we are very grateful to all Commercial Support customers to advance the TSC game development.
+The project lead maintains maximum transparency regarding the money that is received with reports at [forum][1], and the team decides as a whole about how any received money is to be spent.
+Be assured we are very grateful for everyone who helps to advance the TSC game development.

 [1]: https://lists.secretchronicles.org/hyperkitty/list/tsc-devel@lists.secretchronicles.org/